DWAA1660/chatterbox-corpus/docs/data.rst

 Data Format
 ===========

-The data file contained in ChatterBot Corpus is formatted using `YAML`_ syntax.
+The data file contained in ChatterBox Corpus is formatted using `YAML`_ syntax.
 This format is used because it is easily readable by both humans and machines.

 .. list-table:: Corpus Properties